vanhoefm/krackattacks-scripts/README.md

 Our scripts were tested on Kali Linux.
 To install the required dependencies on Kali, execute:

 	apt-get update
-	apt-get install libnl-3-dev libnl-genl-3-dev pkg-config libssl-dev net-tools git sysfsutils python-scapy python-pycryptodome
+	apt-get install libnl-3-dev libnl-genl-3-dev pkg-config libssl-dev net-tools git sysfsutils python-scapy python-pycryptodome virtualenv

 Then **disable hardware encryption** using the script `./krackattack/disable-hwcrypto.sh`.
 It's recommended to reboot after executing this script.
-After plugging in your Wi-Fi NIC, use `systool -vm ath9k_htc` or similar to confirm the nohwcript/swcrypto/hwcrypto parameter has been set.
+If you want to confirm this script work, execute `systool -vm ath9k_htc` or similar after plugging in your Wi-Fi NIC to confirm the nohwcript/swcrypto/hwcrypto parameter has been set.
 We tested our scripts with an Intel Dual Band Wireless-AC 7260 and a TP-Link TL-WN722N v1 on Kali Linux.

 Finally compile our modified hostapd instance: